adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 **2. Detecting the presence of an API is not enough**.
 CTM only *detects* host object methods but often an API can contain bugs.
 Nicholas Zakas explains this in detail in his e-book *The Problem with Native JavaScript APIs*.
 And, Peter Michaux's article *Feature Detection: State of the Art Browser Scripting*, explains everything you need to know about feature detection and feature testing &mdash; two must reads.

 **3. CTM degrades the experience unnecessarily**.
 CTM can easily suppress a perfectly capable browser from providing the enhanced experience.
-For example, if you wanted client-side form validation, something that say Internet Explorer 8 (or 6 for that matter) is perfectly capable of, CTM disregards IE8 and will only give those users the *core* experience &mdash; resorting to server round trips &mdash; an unnecessarily poorer customer experience.
+For example, if you wanted client-side form validation, something that say Internet Explorer 8 (or 6 for that matter) is perfectly capable of, CTM disregards IE8 and will only give those users the *core* experience &mdash; resorting to server round trips  which is an *unnecessarily* poor experience.

 **4. Some CTM implementations rely on Javascript polyfills to plug missing gaps**.
 Putting to one side that polyfills are ill-advised [0], the fact remains that CTM is not enough to determine whether you get the enhanced experience.
 CTM simply *suggests* that this browser is *somewhat* modern *at the time* it was written.
-It's like "hey, I am a modern browser, now load some polyfills for older browsers".
+It's like "hey, I am a modern browser, now load some polyfills for older browsers, you know right?
+The ones we don't care about".

-**5. The CTM condition needs constant maintainance along the continuum of new browsers**.
+**5. The CTM condition needs constant maintainance as new browsers are released**.
 Again it's that same old problem &mdash; when do I drop support for a browser?
 This question doesn't really ever have to be asked.
 Either the browser is capable of running the enhanced experience or it isn't.

 **6. It's unreliable**.
-If the application uses any method beyond the ones in the CTM test, you likely provide a broken experience.
-Take the following example, it will break in browsers where `matchMedia` isn't provided, or even in browsers where it is provided but it's buggy &mdash; `querySelector` also has bugs further reducing the quality of such a test.
+If the application uses any API that is not covered off by CTM, the likelyhood of providing a broken experience is high.
+Take the following example, it will break in browsers where `matchMedia` isn't provided, or even in browsers where it is provided but it's buggy.
+Also, `querySelector` has bugs which further reduces the quality of the test.

 	if(	document.querySelector && window.addEventListener && window.localStorage) {
 		// application that uses other APIs